 Meanwhile, prepare the sauce.
 Melt butter in a saucepan and saute onion and garlic for about 5 minutes.
 Add water, cider vinegar, brown sugar, Worcestershire sauce, chili powder, and a little salt and pepper to taste.
 Let simmer for 10 to 15 minutes.
 Add beer.

 Baste over brisket about every 30 minutes.
 Cook brisket over low heat for about 4 to 5 hours.

 Remove brisket from grill and slice thinly.
 Serve with your favorite sides.

-If you don't have a rotisserie attachment for your grill, you can cook the brisket in a heat-proof pan on top of the grill grates.
-After seasoning with the rub, place brisket directly on the grill over low heat until the exterior develops a nice outer crust, turning and flipping as needed.
-Then place the brisket in a foil pan and put directly on the grill, keeping the heat low.
+- Grill in a pan: If you do not have a rotisserie attachment, you can cook the brisket in a heat-proof pan on top of the grill grates, keeping the heat low.
 Close the lid and baste the meat as usual.